ave-llan/grammar-graph/README.md

 // get an array of possible construction strings from the current state,
 // possibly including nonterminals which have not been expanded yet. guide.fullConstructs() => [ 'the dog ate',
-                            'the dog ate the Noun RelativeClause',
+                            'the dog ate the Noun',
-                            'the dog ate the Noun' ]
+                            'the dog ate the Noun RelativeClause' ]
 ```

 ## Docs